 - The calculation isn't matching the result type selected

-- In bot messages, the button is in the toolbar in the bottom right of the message text field
+In the toolbar in the bottom right of the Message text field

-- In notifications, the button is in the toolbar in the bottom right of the email content field
+In the toolbar in the bottom right of the Content field

 Edit a variable